l2igolp/l2igolp.github.io/content/authors/1-HugoPires/_index.md

 user_groups:
   - Researchers
 ---

-Gonçalo Figueira is an Associate Professor at the <a href="https://fisica.tecnico.ulisboa.pt/en/">Physics Department</a> of <a href="https://tecnico.ulisboa.pt/en/">IST</a>, <a href="https://www.ulisboa.pt/en">University of Lisbon</a> and a Senior Researcher at <a href="https://www.ipfn.tecnico.ulisboa.pt/">IPFN</a>.
+Hugo Pires is an Assistant Researcher at <a href="https://www.ipfn.tecnico.ulisboa.pt/">IPFN</a> and Invited Assistant Professor at the <a href="https://fisica.tecnico.ulisboa.pt/en/">Physics Department</a> of <a href="https://tecnico.ulisboa.pt/en/">IST</a>.

-For the past 30 years he has been working in high-power, ultrafast laser science and technology.
-During his PhD he developed a terawatt laser system based on CPA, one of the first in Europe.

-He played a leading role in the design and operation of the Laboratory for Intense Lasers at IST and introduced new lines of laser R&D, such as ultrabroadband amplification, diode-pumped solid-state amplifiers, and advanced ultrashort diagnostics for innovative pulse shapes.

-He currently leads the research in his laboratory exploring the new mid-infrared laser system.
-In the framework of the Portuguese Roadmap of Research Infrastructures, he led the creation of the Laserlab-Portugal consortium.

-In teaching, for the past 10 years he has been in charge of courses for undergraduate Physics Engineering students such as Optics & Lasers and Introductory Experimental Physics.
+He worked as a posdoctoral researcher at ICFO Barcelona, in the Attosecond Ultrafast Optics group (2014-2015) and then at IPFN (2016-2018), where he become Assistant Researcher in 2019.

+He was awarded the "Excellent Teacher" distinction at IST in 2020, 2022 and 2023.
+He published over 20 articles in journals, supervised four MSc theses, co-supervised one Ph.D. thesis and is supervising one PhD thesis presently.